 This Indian Standard was adopted by Bureau of Indian Standard, after the draft finalized by the Building Construction Practices Sectional Committee had been approved by Civil Engineering Division Council.

-Structural glazing is a method utilizing silicon adhesive to attach Glass, metal or other panel material to the structure of a building.
+Structural glazing is a method utilizing silicon adhesive to attach glass, metal or other panel material to the structure of a building.
 Wind load and other impact loads on the facade are transferred from the glass or panel, through the structural silicone sealant to the structure of the building.
-The sealant must maintain adhesive and cohesive integrity as the façade is subjected to wind load and thermal stresses.
+The sealant must maintain adhesive and cohesive integrity as the facade is subjected to wind load and thermal stresses.

 This standard is intended to provide guidance on the proper use of sealants in structural glazing application.